OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 I'm going to assume you know how to build a .NET Core application and package it up.
 If you do not, here is the quick TL;DR;

-- Run the `dotnet publish` command on the project.
-Set the output path.
+- Run the `dotnet publish` command on the project (don't forget the output path).
 - Run `octo.exe pack` to package up the output path (or use the Octopus Deploy build server plug-in).
 - Push the package to Octopus Deploy using `octo.exe push` command (or use the Octopus Deploy build server plug-in).

-To make your life easier for this demo I have included version 1.0.0.0 of the sample application as a zip file in GitHub repo.
+To make your life easier for this demo I have included version 1.0.0.1 of the sample application as a zip file in GitHub repo.
 You can find that file in the root directory of the repo.
 A quick upload and we now have a package ready to deploy.

 ![](octopusdeploy-uploadedpackage.png)

-I subscribe to the theory a Octopus Deploy project should be responsible for bootstrapping itself.
-For database deployments, this means making sure the database exists prior to deployment and creating the necessary SQL Server Users.
+I subscribe to the theory that an Octopus Deploy project should be responsible for bootstrapping itself.
+For database deployments, this means making sure the database exists before deployment and creating the necessary SQL Server Users.

 Before getting to the process, we need to define some variables.
 Because this is a demo for a blog post, I am going to use the same database server for all environments.

 ![](octopusdeploy-demovariables.png)

-To create the database and user I am using the community step templates I created for earlier blog posts.
+To create the database and user, the process will be using the community step templates I created for earlier blog posts.
 You can download those step templates to your Octopus Deploy instance by going to the [library](https://library.octopus.com) Or, you can go to the step template library on your Octopus Deploy instance and add them.

 Adding in the first step presents us with a decision.
 Where to run the step.
-Should it run on a target or on a worker?
-For right now, I am going to run this on a worker in the `Database Worker Pool.` I picked the worker pool because I am using SQL Authentication.
-If I was using integrated security with this process there is some additional setup to be done.
+Should it run on a target or a worker?
+For right now, I am going to run this on a worker in the `Database Worker Pool.` I picked worker pools because I am using SQL Authentication.
+I don't have to worry about integrated security and unique service accounts per environment.
+If I was using integrated security with unique service accounts per environment with this process, there is some additional setup to be done.
 I will cover that later in the post.
-For now, I want to go through the process.
+For now, I want to make this as simple as possible.

 ![](octopusdeploy-createdatabasestep.png)

-With this process we first want to put the scaffolding in place to create the database, the user and assign the user database.
+We first want to put the scaffolding in place to create the database, the user and assign the user database.

 ![](octopusdeploy-initialdatabasedeployscaffolding.png)